 # -c = create, -v = verbose, -f = filename

-tar -cvf archive_name.tar file1 file2 dir1/
+tar -cvf archive_name.tar file1 file2 dir1/Extract an Archive

 # -x = extract

-tar -xvf archive_name.tar
+tar -xvf archive_name.tarList Contents

 # -t = list

-Compresses files (but doesn’t bundle multiple files like tar
+Compresses files (but doesn’t bundle multiple files like tar).

 Compress a File